 The Consent Decree states that the Board must meet the requirements for confirming the nominations of Alumni Trustees outlined in the CUAA protocol attached to the Consent Decree as Exhibit A. The protocol states that the total number of Alumni Trustees sitting on the Board should equal one-third the total number of individuals sitting on the Board at the December meeting of the Board (rounded to the nearest whole number).
-This requirement is reflected in section 1.03.1 of the amended bylaws.
-As of December 2022, there were seven Alumni Trustees of the twenty-two total individuals sitting on the
+This requirement is reflected in Section 1.03.1 of the amended bylaws.
+The protocol permits the one-third representation to be unbalanced for one Board meeting and entitles the CUAA to hold an election should the representation be unbalanced for two consecutive Board meetings.

-6 Alumni Trustees as defined in the Consent Decree are those selected by the Cooper Union Alumni Association.
+&lt;sup>8 Alumni Trustees as defined in the Consent Decree are those selected by the Cooper Union Alumni Association.
 Other Trustees, who happen to be alumni of Cooper Union but who were not elected by the Cooper Union Alumni Association, are thus not "Alumni Trustees" within the meaning of the Consent Decree.